lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 Before to get started, we are going to create a new project folder.
 This is where we will write all the Javascript code of this tutorial.

-Open a terminal, create a new project folder, and goes inside it.
+Open a terminal, create a new project folder, and go inside it.

 ```shell
 mkdir myUP